7 Jovial Books Where The Guy Falls In Love First

 Addicted is a collection of ten books, and you’re following six characters and three different romances.
 We have Lily and Lo and Connor and Rose, and both of them, the guy, fell first.
 In the first one, the story starts with Lily and Lo, who are both addicts.

 Lily and Lo have been best friends since they were children, but they started fake dating in their senior year of high school.
 Then fake dating turns into real dating.
 Also, you will meet Connor, Rose, Daisy, and Ryan.
 Connor and Rose have known each other their whole lives also.
-One day they’re going to start dating.
+One day, they’re going to start dating.
 It does feel like the guy fell first in that scenario, too.
-So in this series, you will not be disappointed if you are willing to commit and fan of Guy Falls First.
+So, in this series, you will not be disappointed if you are willing to commit and be a fan of Guy Falls First.

 Addicted to You